Peqchji/FTP-clone/README.md

 # FTP-clone
-a python socket programming that clone FTP client program
+a python socket program that clone FTP client program